Johnny Townsend (American football): Tennessee Titans

 Townsend signed with the Tennessee Titans on September 30, 2021.
 He was waived on October 19, 2021.

 Houston Texans

 On October 30, 2021, Townsend was signed to the Houston Texans practice squad.
 On November 2, 2021, Townsend was released by the Texans.

 Kansas City Chiefs (second stint)

 Townsend was signed to the Kansas City Chiefs practice squad on December 23, 2021.
 Following his brother, Tommy, the Chiefs' usual punter, testing positive for COVID-19, he was elevated via a standard elevation for the Chiefs' week 16 game against the Pittsburgh Steelers.
-He reverted back to the practice squad after the game, and later released on December 28.
+He reverted back to the practice squad after the game, and later was released on December 28.

+Orlando Guardians

+Townsend joined the Orlando Guardians of the XFL in February 2023.
+The Guardians folded when the XFL and United States Football League merged to create the United Football League (UFL).